leo-210/dvd-cursor/README.md

 To run it, you need to use `sudo`, to allow for moving the mouse and detecting its movements.

-Alternatively, to avoid giving unecessary permissions, you can run it as a user in the `input` and `uinput` groups.
+Alternatively, to avoid giving unnecessary permissions, you can run it as a user in the `input` and `uinput` groups.

 ## Configuration

 You can configure the program with the `src/config.h` file.
 You need to recompile the program to apply the changes.

-### Default config file :
+### Default configuration file :
 ```c
 // src/config.h